Sentencing decisions

 Victim impact statements

-For much of our history, victims did not have specific rights at sentencing and there was no formal mechanism for them to express their feelings to the Court prior to sentencing.
-The Victims Rights Act 2002 addressed these issues and created the right to provide a victim impact statement.
-[7] It is not compulsory but gives the victim an opportunity to tell the Court how the offending has impacted them.
+For much of our history, victims did not have specific rights at sentencing and there was no formal mechanism for them to express their feelings to the court prior to sentencing.
+The Victims Rights Act 2002 addressed these issues and created the right to provide a victim impact statement [7].
+It is not compulsory but gives the victim an opportunity to tell the court how the offending has impacted them.
 This statement details any physical injuries, property loss and other effects (particularly psychological impacts), suffered by the victim.
-The statement is either read by the judge before the sentencing, or, with leave of the judge, may be read in open court by the victim and in the presence of the offender before sentence is imposed.
-Certain victims, such as victims of serious assaults or sexual crimes, are entitled to read their statements as a right (unless the judge considers it inappropriate to do so).
-[8]
+The statement is either read by the judge before the sentencing, or, with leave of the judge, may be read by the victim in open court, before a sentence is imposed, in the presence of the offender.
+Certain victims, such as victims of serious assaults or sexual crimes, are entitled to read their statements as a right (unless the judge considers it inappropriate to do so) [8].

-Victims support volunteers are also available at courthouses to help victims understand and deal with the court process.
-Victims must be treated with courtesy and compassion, they are entitled to information concerning the court process and also have specific protections for their privacy.
+Victim support volunteers are also available at courthouses to help victims understand and deal with the court process.
+Victims must be treated with courtesy and compassion; they are entitled to information concerning the court process and have specific protections for their privacy.

 Facts for sentencing

 The facts of the case have a major bearing on the sentence imposed.
-Where an offender pleads not guilty and the case is the subject of a defended hearing, the judge who presided at the trial will impose a sentence based on the evidence that is heard at trial.
+If an offender pleads not guilty and the case is the subject of a defended hearing, the judge who presided at the trial will impose a sentence based on the evidence that was heard at trial.

-Where an offender pleads guilty, the prosecution will provide a summary of facts for sentencing. if the defence disagrees with this summary, the judge can hold a disputed facts hearing to resolve the issue .
+If an offender pleads guilty, the prosecution will provide a summary of facts for sentencing.
+The judge can hold a disputed facts hearing to resolve the issue if the defence disagrees with this summary of facts.
 The judge will then hear evidence about the offending and will make factual findings in the same way as if a full trial had occurred.

 The sentencing hearing